volatiletech/sqlboiler/README.md

   sqlboiler [flags] <driver>

 Examples:
 sqlboiler postgres
-  sqlboiler mysql

 Flags:
-  -b, --blacklist stringSlice Do not include these tables in your generated package -w, --whitelist stringSlice Only include these tables in your generated package -s, --schema string         The name of your database schema, for databases that support real schemas (default "public") -p, --pkgname string        The name you wish to assign to your generated package (default "models") -o, --output string         The name of the folder to output to (default "models") -t, --tag stringSlice       Struct tags to be included on your models in addition to json, yaml, toml -d, --debug                 Debug mode prints stack traces on error
+      --basedir string          The base directory has the templates and templates_test folders -b, --blacklist stringSlice   Do not include these tables in your generated package -d, --debug                   Debug mode prints stack traces on error --no-auto-timestamps      Disable automatic timestamps for created_at/updated_at
+      --no-hooks                Disable hooks feature for your models --no-tests                Disable generated go test files -o, --output string           The name of the folder to output to (default "models") -p, --pkgname string          The name you wish to assign to your generated package (default "models") -s, --schema string           The name of your database schema, for databases that support real schemas (default "public") -t, --tag stringSlice         Struct tags to be included on your models in addition to json, yaml, toml --version                 Print the version
-      --basedir string        The base directory has the templates and templates_test folders --no-auto-timestamps    Disable automatic timestamps for created_at/updated_at
-      --no-hooks              Disable hooks feature for your models --no-tests              Disable generated go test files
+  -w, --whitelist stringSlice   Only include these tables in your generated package
 ```

 Follow the steps below to do some basic model generation.
 Once you've generated